A guide to help you use the catalogue, covering: login, search, how to manage your results, how to browse the collections and how to request items

 Readers should note that when your Reader Pass expires any information saved in your workspace is automatically deleted.
 There is no means of reinstating this information.
 If you have records in your workspace that you wish to keep, you should renew your pass before it expires.

-With Imaging Services you can order paper copies, prints and digital images of manuscripts, India Office Records and other unique items.
+To order paper copies, prints and digital images of manuscripts, India Office Records and other unique items, contact Imaging Services.